IoriBranford/dragontail-doc/docs/concept.md

 *Briefly describe the game world and any narrative in player-relevant terms (as presented to the player).*

+The game is set on a dragon-shaped chain of islands called the Dragon Isles.
+At the southern tail end is Rose's village of Dragontail.
+The King rules from his castle in the city of Dragonheart.

+The Dragon Child is the legendary heroine of the Dragon Isles.
+The legend says a young woman transformed into the Isles' avatar to protect them from an unspecified catastrophe.

 ## Monetization

 *How will the game make money?
 Premium purchase?
 F2P?
 How do you justify this within the design?*

+The game will be sold premium on digital stores.

 ## Platform(s), Technology, and Scope (brief)